devhliu/XNAT/utilities/dicomUpload/README.md

  python dicomUpload.py $URL $USER $PASS $PROJECT $ROOTDIR --config $CONFIG
  ```

  The docker call is similar to the above with the use of the `-v` parameter to bind locations from the host into the container.
+You will need to obtain the docker image first by doing the following `docker pull aacazxnat/dicomupload:0.1`

  ```
  docker run -it --rm -v $WORKDIR:/work -v $ROOTDIR:/dicom -v $PWD:/input aacazxnat/dicomupload:0.1 python /src/dicomUpload.py $URL $USER $PASS $PROJECT /dicom --config /input/$CONFIG  --workdir /work